Making Legends since the 1980’s

 Speed – Speed is the measure of all things involving movement, agility, and reaction time.

-Wit – Wit is the measure of all things mental.
+Wit – Wit is the measure of all things mental and social.

 Character Generation